golang/vscode-go/docs/commands.md

 ### `Go: Generate Unit Tests For Package`

-Generates unit tests for the current package
+Generates unit tests for the current package using gotests

 ### `Go: Generate Unit Tests For File`

-Generates unit tests for the current file
+Generates unit tests for the current file using gotests

 ### `Go: Generate Unit Tests For Function`

+Generates unit tests for the selected function in the current file using gopls

+### `Go: Generate Unit Tests For Function (legacy)`

-Generates unit tests for the selected function in the current file
+Generates unit tests for the selected function in the current file using gotests

 ### `Go: Generate Interface Stubs`